arXiv/arxiv-base/arxiv/release/README.md

 ## How the version is set and found

 ### If I install a package from PyPY
-1. Someone tags a commit in github to arxiv-example
+1. Someone tags a commit in GitHub to arxiv-example
 2. Travis-ci builds that commit, with the tag in TRAVIS_TAG
 3. The travis step ```python -m arxiv.release.tag_check arxiv-example``` picks up the tag.
 If it is a valid python public version, it gets written to the file ```arxiv/example/version.py```.
 4. Travis-ci uploads the built python package to PyPI.
-This version.py file is includded in that upload.
+This version.py file is included in that upload.
 5. When someone installs that package from PyPI,
    ```arxiv.release.dist_version.get_version('arxiv-example')``` will
    first check the version.py file and return the version from that.